 Computer networks provide critical infrastructure for any organization by supporting communication, collaboration and information management.
-Online computer networking degrees cover all aspects of managing these critical networks, from design to installation and maintenance.
+Online technology degrees in computer networking cover all aspects of managing these critical networks, from design to installation and maintenance.

 Aspiring IT network professionals can select the degree level that best suits their career ambitions.
 The standard entry-level qualification for a network administration role is an associate or bachelor's degree in computer networking, earned at either a traditional or online university.
 The range of degree options includes: